Ted-Jan Bloemen: Career

 He set a world record in the 10,000 metres on 21 November 2015 with a time of 12 minutes 36.30 seconds at an ISU World Cup event.
 This was more than five seconds faster than the previous mark of 12:41.69 set by Sven Kramer of the Netherlands on 10 March 2007; both men set their times at Salt Lake City's Utah Olympic Oval.
 After the race he said, "I've dreamt of this record for a long time.
 It was a perfect race.
 All through the race, I heard the P.A. announcer and the crowd go wild when they saw my times and realized I was close to a world record.
 But I was quick to ignore it all, and I was able to refocus on my technique, which was key to having a good race – as well as being consistent, physically and mentally."
 Two years later, Bloemen also beat the 5,000 m world record, again pipping Kramer to the feat, overcoming the ten-year-old time that Kramer put up with a time of 6:01.86.

 The 2018 Winter Olympics took place in Pyeongchang, Korea and there Bloemen competed for Canada in his first Olympics at the age of 31.
 In the 5,000 m race, his first event, he skated to a silver medal.
 Trailing his skating partner Sverre Lunde Pedersen on the final lap by nearly a second, Bloemen was able to tie Pedersen in a photo finish.
 Photo technology later revealed that he had beaten Pedersen by two-thousandths of a second.
 This was the first medal for Canada in the men's 5,000 m since Willy Logan won bronze in Lake Placid at the 1932 Winter Olympics.
 In the 10,000 m race, Bloemen won the gold medal to become the first non-Dutch skater to win a speed-skating event at the 2018 Games.
 He also set the new Olympic Record for that distance.
 Bloemen finished off the season by winning the annual World Cup 5,000/10,000-metre classification championship.

 On February 13, 2020, Bloemen won the gold medal in the 5000 m event at the 2020 World Single Distances Speed Skating Championships skated at the Utah Olympic Oval in Salt Lake City; Canadian teammate Graeme Fish took the bronze.
 The next day he finished second in the 10,000 m race in which Fish broke Bloemen's 2015 world record to take the gold medal.

 Personal

 Bloemen's father, Gerhard-Jan Bloemen, is a retired general practitioner in Gouda and has dual Dutch-Canadian citizenship, being born in Bathurst, New Brunswick, a few years before his Dutch parents returned with him to the Netherlands.
-This made Bloemen also a dual citizen through his Canadian-born father.
+This made Bloemen also a dual citizen through his Canadian-born father. although he was born in Canada he was Dutch by birth for both his parents were Dutch.